Expose services of type LoadBalancer¶

 VIP_RANGE¶

-environment variable allows you to define the IP address range.
+The VIP_RANGE environment variable allows you to define the IP address range.
 You can either define an IP address range or an IP address range associated with a unique name.

 IP address range

-character to define the IP address range.
+You can define the IP address range from a subnet or multiple subnets.
+Also, you can use the - character to define the IP address range.
 The IPAM controller assigns the IP address from this IP address range to the service.

-The following examples demonstrate the various ways you can define the IP address range in the VIP_RANGE
+The following examples demonstrate the various ways you can define the IP address range in the VIP_RANGE environment variable:

 To define the IP address range from a subnet: